Hapoel Jerusalem B.C.: Pais Arena (2014–present)

 Former Mayor of Jerusalem, and Prime Minister of Israel, Ehud Olmert, proposed the master plan for the arena in 2004, and it took ten years to build.
 Though the Pais Arena is less than two kilometers from the team's previous home, which was opened in 1985, it is exponentially larger.
 The arena features 11,000 seats, four times as many as in Goldberg Arena, and all the modern amenities expected of a modern basketball venue.
 The stadium has twelve corporate boxes, each listed for $100,000 per season.
 The site was chosen far back, but the building only took place in recent years.
 With an eye towards what the future might bring, the arena has been built to EuroLeague standards.
 Playing in the EuroLeague in the next few years, is a goal that the team has publicly set for itself.
 The Pais Arena was opened in the 2014–15 season.

 Sponsors

-The team's main corporate sponsor is Bank Yahav.
-Secondary sponsors include Givova, Prima hotels.
+The team's main corporate sponsor is Israel Canada, which contributed to the teams name: Hapoel "Midtown" Jerusalem, after the companie's "Midtown Jerusalem" project.
+Secondary sponsors include Nike, Prima hotels, Hadassah hospital.